 This enables you to search thousands of online resources and find out what printed material we have.
 Sign in to get full text where it is available and to check what you have on loan and what you have reserved.

 As a distance learner, you can join the majority of UK Higher Education libraries through this scheme.
-Fill in the online form and we will validate your eligibility for the scheme.
+The scheme is currently suspended - see SCONUL's website for more information.

-If you need access to our print material, we can post books to you and scan or photocopy book chapters and articles.
+If you need access to our print material, we can post books to you or scan book chapters and articles.

 Academic Skills Advisors are available to help you: answering your enquiries, helping you to find resources on your subject, training you in the use of online databases, journals and ebooks, the creation of citations and bibliographies, and more.